 Please send in all 1099 information to our office no later than January 15, 2021, so we have enough time to process them before the deadline.

-Box 1 is for a total of at least $600 paid during the year for real estate, office space or machine rentals.
-The exception to reporting these amounts is if they are paid to a real estate agent or property manager.
+- Box 1 for rents paid (at least $600) for real estate, office space or machine rentals, except if they’re paid to a real estate agent or property manager.

-Box 2 is for a total of at least $10 paid during the year for royalties stemming from the use of intangible property such as patents, copyrights, trade names and trademarks.
+- Box 2 for royalties (at least $10) stemming from the use of intangible property such as patents, copyrights, trade names and trademarks.

 One of the best business practices you can implement is to request a W-9 from any vendor you expect to pay more than $600 annually before you pay them.
 This will provide you with the vendor’s legal name, mailing address, tax ID number and the vendor’s tax classification.
 You can download a W-9 form here: http://www.irs.gov/pub/irs-pdf/fw9.pdf

 This year, Form 1099-NEC must be filed by January 31, 2021.
 Form 1099-MISC must be filed by March 31, 2021, if e-filed.
 However, it’s never a bad idea to get all your 2020 payments together early and file both forms (if needed) in January!

 STILL NEED HELP?